aapetsi/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

+Method is a function which belongs to an object whiles a function is an object that lives on the global scope.

 3. What is closure?

+Closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+* Window global binding
+* Implicit binding
+* New binding
+* Explicit binding

 5. Why do we need super() in an extended class?

+The super keyword is used to access functions on the parent class

 ## Project Set up